-Taking the time to look at the facts gives you an idea of the scale of the problem we are facing.
-With most of the fashion industry’s focus on boosting volume, the ethical aspects of the clothing cycle start becoming an unachievable goal.
-Resources such as Fashion Revolution are questioning the industry and encouraging transparency with campaigns such as #whomademyclothes.
+Taking the time to look at the facts gives you an idea of the scale of the problem modern consumers and textile manufacturers are facing.
+With most of the fashion industry’s focus on boosting volume, the ethical aspects of the clothing cycle start becoming unachievable goals.
+Resources such as Fashion Revolution are questioning the standards in the industry and encouraging transparency with campaigns such as #whomademyclothes.
 This collective voice is helping consumers understand the whole fashion cycle from factory to hanger and is showing the fashion industry that there are some significant improvements to be made.

 Purchasing ethical clothing